jonty-dawson/music-scores/README.md

 # music-scores
 Sheet music using Lilypond

-A place to share a guitar arrangement, experimenting with lilypond.
+A place to share these guitar arrangements, experimenting with lilypond.
 I may make additions in the future!

-View the output at https://jonty-dawson.github.io/music-scores/
+See the results at https://jonty-dawson.github.io/music-scores/

 ## Building